arhamhashmi01/Axi4-lite/README.md

   **5)** Experiment with the design, explore optimizations, or integrate additional features to further enhance the processor's capabilities.

 ## Contribution
 Contributions to this project are highly encouraged and appreciated!
-Whether it's bug fixes, feature enhancements, or optimizations, your contributions can help improve the overall quality and functionality of the RV32I 5-Stage Pipeline Processor.
+Whether it's bug fixes, feature enhancements, or optimizations, your contributions can help improve the overall quality and functionality of the AXI4-Lite interface protocol.